c4tom/DreamDevBox/docs/vhost-gen/example-add-subdomains.rst

 1. Template files are copied from ``cfg/vhost-gen/*`` to your project template dir (as specified in ``.env`` via ``HTTPD_TEMPLATE_DIR``)
 2. Ensure the vhost-gen yaml files are valid (No tab characters)
-3. When templates are edited, the Devilbox is either restarted or the project directory is renamed to something else and then renamed back to its original name
+3. When templates are edited, the DreamDevBox is either restarted or the project directory is renamed to something else and then renamed back to its original name